rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 To create a new Cloud Server you use the "boot" command.
-At its simplest, you tell the boot command what flavor to use with the "&ndash;flavor" option, what image to use as the base with the "&ndash;image" option, and then include the name of the server you&rsquo;re creating as an argument for the command.
+At its simplest, you tell the boot command what flavor to use with the "&ndash;flavor" option, what image to use as the base with the "&ndash;image" option, and then include the name of the server you're creating as an argument for the command.

 You can see a list of flavors with the "flavor-list" command and a list